HEVAWEB/emse-laparo-dashboard/doc/GUIDE.md

     Requires **Python 3.7**.
 For the following steps, you must go in the local directory in which you synchronised your project (ex: with SourceTree).

-    1.  **Optional but recommended**: Create & activate a virtual environment (very important if you currently have several Python projects on your computer)
+    1. Create & activate a virtual environment (very important if you currently have several Python projects on your computer)

         1)  Windows (with Windows -\> \'cmd\')